anastafish/Testing-Practice/README.md

 # Testing-Practice
-A List of the function:
+A List of the functions:

--A capitalize function that takes a string and returns it with the first character capitalized.
+-capitalize() that takes a string and returns it with the first character capitalized.

--A reverseString function that takes a string and returns it reversed.
+-reverseString() that takes a string and returns it reversed.

--A calculator object that contains functions for the basic operations: add, subtract, divide, and multiply.
+-calculator() object that contains functions for the basic operations: add, subtract, divide, and multiply.
 Each of these functions should take two numbers and return the correct calculation.

--A caesarCipher function that takes a string and returns it with each character “shifted”.
+-caesarCipher() that takes a string and returns it with each character “shifted”.
 Read more about how a Caesar cipher works on this website.

--An analyzeArray function that takes an array of numbers and returns an object with the following properties: average, min, max, and length.
+-analyzeArray() that takes an array of numbers and returns an object with the following properties: average, min, max, and length.